CALL US AT (804) 285-7333

 CASH NEEDS

 It is important to consider all resources you have in place when deciding when to begin your benefits.
 Resources include your investment portfolio, pensions, and all other sources of income.
 The more savings or income you have in place, the more flexibility you have with when you begin claiming your benefits.
 For instance, a higher amount in savings or income may allow you to delay claiming to receive the maximum benefit.
 You may not be able to delay your benetfits if you will be dependent on your Social Security benefits to cover your necessities.
-A Financial Plan can help determine the best course of action for your Social Security benefits.
+A Retirement Plan can help determine the best course of action for your Social Security benefits.

 EMPLOYMENT STATUS